• Skip to main content

 Chacarero Chilean sandwich

-• Dips and dressings: Mayo serves as a base for various dips and dressings, such as the Salsa Golf, as mentioned earlier, or the classic Salsa Americana (mayo and pickled veggies).
+• Dips and dressings: Mayo is the base for various dips and dressings, such as the Salsa Golf, mentioned earlier, or the classic Salsa Americana (mayo and pickled veggies).

 • Salads: It is frequently used as a base for creamy salads, including potato salad, pasta salad, and chicken salad, providing a smooth and rich texture.